It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 @thescholarbudget

-This account not only posts scholarships, but also information about applying for scholarships as well as financial advice.
+This account not only posts scholarships but also information about applying for scholarships and financial advice.

 @federalstudentaid